 Since summer 2013, she has been a certified Zena Rommett Floor-Barre® teacher.

-Since 2016, as part of continuing education for dance teachers at the Conservatoire Populaire, she regularly teaches this method.
-She was recently named “Mentor” of the Zena Rommett Floor-Barre®.
+In 2016, as part of continuing education for dance teachers at the Conservatoire Populaire, she regularly taught this method.
+She was named “Mentor” of the Zena Rommett Floor-Barre®.

 From April 2017 to December 2020, she was president of the Swiss Federation of Dance Schools.

-Since September 2020, she has been a guest teacher in numerous schools, internships, exams and competitions in Switzerland and abroad.
+Since September 2020, she has been a guest teacher in numerous schools, and has acted as jury for exams and competitions in Switzerland and abroad.

-She is currently a teacher for the Igokat Dance Academy, as well as a freelance teacher.
+She is currently a teacher at the Igokat Dance Academy, as well as a freelance teacher.